-Ban on sale of chilled meats to Northern Ireland to be delayed again
+Ban on sale of chilled meats to Northern Ireland delayed again

-Ban on sale of chilled meats to Northern Ireland to be delayed again, under UK deal with EU
+New checks and red tape for trade across the Irish Sea – including a ban on the sale of chilled meats – will be delayed again, the government has said.

-New checks and red tape for trade across the Irish Sea – including a ban on the sale of chilled meats – will be delayed again, under an expected deal between the UK and EU.
+David Frost confirmed on Monday further extensions to post-Brexit ‘grace periods’, as he looks to secure concessions from Brussels on how the cross-border terms are operated.

-The government is poised to announce further extensions to post-Brexit ‘grace periods’ until at least the end of the year, possibly as early as today.
+In a written statement to Parliament, the Brexit minister said London would be extending the current conditions to “provide space for potential further discussions” with the EU.

-A government source said Brussels had agreed to pushing back implementation of the new rules from the start of October – for the third time – saying: “So sausage wars are on hold.”
+A government source said the EU had agreed to pushing back implementation of the new rules from the start of October – for the third time – saying: “So sausage wars are on hold.”

-But the stopgap deal will only kick the can down the road and does not mean the EU is ready to freeze the Northern Ireland Protocol and end oversight by EU courts, as the UK has demanded.
+But the stopgap deal – which is set to continue indefinitely – will only kick the can down the road and does not mean the EU is ready to freeze the Northern Ireland Protocol and end oversight by EU courts, as the UK has demanded.

 The Irish government again insisted there is “no appetite” in EU capitals to rewrite the agreement, arguing solutions “can be found within the existing agreement”.